Nonequilibrium symmetry-protected topological order: emergence of semilocal Gibbs ensembles: Excess of entropy

-We have thus expressed the density matrix as a sum of Gaussian fermionic operators, similarly to the problem of the entanglement entropy of two disjoint blocks in the XY chain \cite{Fagotti2010disjoint}.
-The Renyi entropies can thus be computed by exploring the formula for the trace of a product of Gaussians, given by \cite{Klich2014}
+By Eq.~\eqref{transformed Gaussian} we see that the density matrix in Eq.~\eqref{eq:density_matri_tau_sigma_relation} is expressed as a sum of Gaussians.
+The R\'enyi entropies can thus be computed by exploring the formula for the trace of a product of Gaussians, given by~\cite{Klich2014}

-for antisymmetric matrices $W_1,W_2,\ldots,W_n$.
-The formula has a sign ambiguity, well known in such problems, that has to be resolved in some independent way.
-The normalization \eqref{normalization} follows from formula \eqref{formula trace product exponentials} with $n=1$.
+for antisymmetric matrices $W_1,\ldots,W_n$, which are always Hermitian in our problem.
+The formula in Eq.~\eqref{formula trace product exponentials} has a sign ambiguity that can be resolved when computing the second R\'enyi entropy.
+Indeed, in the expression for the latter a product of two Gaussians appears and the trace of a product of two positive semidefinite Hermitian operators is non-negative~\cite{Bhatia1997chapter3}.
+The normalization function~\eqref{normalization} is obtained from the formula in Eq.~\eqref{formula trace product exponentials} by taking $n=1$.

-In computing the second Renyi entropy it is easy to avoid the sign ambiguity, based on fact that the trace of a product of two positive semidefinite Hermitian operators is non-negative \cite{Bhatia1997chapter3}.
-Now, from the invariance $P_j\bar \rho P_j=\bar \rho$, for $j=1,2,3$, that follows from \eqref{eq:density_matri_tau_sigma_relation}, we get the simplification